-Keeping the energy bills down might mean braving the cold with just a sweater, but NOT if there is a baby in the home.
+Keeping the energy bill down might mean braving the cold with just a sweater, but NOT if there is a baby in the home.

 While it is easy to get anxious about the budget, there are plenty of ways to keep your home environment comfortably warm even in the dead of winter.